Kane Evans

-Kane Evans (born 9 January 1992) is a former Fiji international rugby league footballer who is currently playing for Glebe Dirty Reds, having last played as a for the Hull FC in the Super League.
+Kane Evans (born 9 January 1992) is an Australian rugby league footballer who currently plays as a for Glebe Dirty Reds.
+He previously played for the Sydney Roosters, Parramatta Eels and the New Zealand Warriors in the National Rugby League (NRL), and Hull F.C. in the Super League.

-He previously played for the Sydney Roosters, Parramatta Eels, and the New Zealand Warriors in the NRL, and New South Wales City and the World All Stars at representative level.
+At representative level, Evans played for Fiji, New South Wales City and the World All Stars.

 Background

-Evans was born in Sydney, Australia.
+Evans was born in Camperdown, a suburb of Sydney, New South Wales, to an Australian father and a Fijian mother.
+His father, Peter Davies, played for South Sydney, Balmain and Canterbury in the 1980s.

 Evans played his junior football for the Leichhardt Wanderers, Balmain Police Boys and Leichhardt Juniors before being signed by the Sydney Roosters.

 In 2011 and 2012, Evans played for the Roosters' NYC team.
 At the end of 2011, Evans was named at prop in the 2011 NYC team of the year.
 In 2012, Evans played for the New South Wales under-20 team and the Junior Kangaroos.
 In 2013, Evans moved on to the Roosters' New South Wales Cup team, the Newtown Jets.
 At the end of 2013, Evans was named on the interchange bench in the 2013 New South Wales Cup team of the year and played for Fiji at the World Cup.
 Evans played 5 matches.